The Executive Committee for 2022/2023 consists of:

 Eclectic approach

 Kylie began home educating to support her autistic children whose learning and support needs weren’t being met in the mainstream school environment.
 Due to this she has experience in modifying curriculum and learning opportunities to meet the diverse needs of her children.
-Her youngest has just started Te Kura and she has been homeschooling her eldest for three years.
+She has been homeschooling for four years.
 She mainly uses free curriculum and occasionally stays up until the early hours to create her own unit studies.